-- Creates a new credit equal to 30% of the cost of qualified commercial electric vehicles through 2031. - Applicable to externally chargeable motor vehicles with at least 10 kwh in battery capacity and vehicles that qualify as fuel cell vehicles under section 30B. - Eligible manufacturers must provide the Secretary with each vehicle identification number (VIN) of electric vehicles sold under this provision.
+- No substantive changes. - Creates a new credit equal to 30% of the cost of qualified commercial electric vehicles through 2031. - Applicable to externally chargeable motor vehicles with at least 10 kwh in battery capacity and qualified two- and three-wheel plug-in vehicles (mopeds, etc.) - Eligible manufacturers must provide the Secretary with each vehicle identification number (VIN) of electric vehicles sold under this provision.
 Taxpayers must include the VIN on their return to receive the credit. - Impact: Promotes the purchase of electric vehicles at the commercial level.

-Section 136404.
+SFC Section 126404 [House Section 136404].
 Qualified Fuel Cell Motor Vehicles.

-- Extends the credit for the purchase of qualified fuel cell motor vehicles through 2031. - Impact: Promotes the purchase and sale of fuel cell motor vehicles.
+- No substantive changes. - Extends the credit for the purchase of qualified fuel cell motor vehicles through 2031. - Impact: Promotes the purchase and sale of fuel cell motor vehicles.

-Section 136405.
+SFC Section 126405 [House Section 136405].
 Alternative Fuel Refueling Property Credit.

-- Extends the credit for alternative fuel vehicle refueling property through 2031. - Expands the credit for zero-emissions charging and refueling infrastructure with a base credit of 6% for expenses up to \$100,000 and 4% for excess expenses starting January 2022 - Provides an alternative bonus credit for taxpayers that meet certain wage requirements during construction: 30% for expenses up to \$100,000 and 20% for amounts in excess. - For the credit to apply to amounts over \$100,000, the property must either be: (1) intended for public use and either accept credit card payment or charge nothing, or (2) intended for exclusive government or commercial fleet use. - Expands the list of eligible property to include electric charging stations for electric two- and three-wheel vehicles limited to public use property (referenced above) or for government or commercial fleet use.
+- No substantive changes. - Extends the credit for alternative fuel vehicle refueling property through 2031. - Expands the credit for zero-emissions charging and refueling infrastructure with a base credit of 6% for expenses up to \$100,000 and 4% for excess expenses starting January 2022. - Provides an alternative bonus credit for taxpayers that meet certain wage requirements during construction: 30% for expenses up to \$100,000 and 20% for amounts in excess. - For the credit to apply to amounts over \$100,000, the property must either be: (1) intended for public use and either accept credit card payment or charge nothing, or (2) intended for exclusive government or commercial fleet use. - Expands the list of eligible property to include electric charging stations for electric two- and three-wheel vehicles limited to public use property (referenced above) or for government or commercial fleet use.
 Clarifies that bidirectional charging equipment is eligible property for the credit. - Impact: Promotes and incentivizes placing electric vehicle refueling property into service for public, government or commercial use.

-Section 136406.
-Reinstatement and Expansion of Employer Provided Fringe Benefits for Bicycle Commuting.
+SFC Section 126406 [House Section 136406].
+Reinstatement And Expansion Of Employer-Provided Fringe Benefits For Bicycle Commuting.